funRiceGenes/funRiceGenes.github.io/_posts/S/2015-01-20-SnRK1A~OsSnRK1a~OsSnRK1A1.md

     + Meanwhile, SCRE1 outcompetes SnRK1A for XB24 binding, and thereby suppresses SnRK1A-mediated phosphorylation and ATPase activity of XB24
     + In this study, using translational reporter constructs transfected in Arabidopsis protoplasts we showed that the expression of OsSnRK1A and AtSnRK1
     + Taken together, these results suggest that OsSnRK1A and AtSnRK1.1 suppress protein translation to maintain energy homeostasis.
+    + In the OsUbc13-RNAi plants, although the protein level of OsSnRK1a did not change, its activity and ABA sensitivity were obviously enhanced, and the K63-linked polyubiquitination was weaker than that of wild-type Dongjin (DJ)
+    + Our data demonstrate OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a

 * **Connection**
     + __alphaAmy3~OsAmy3D~RAmy3D__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation](http://www.ncbi.nlm.nih.gov/pubmed?term=Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation%5BTitle%5D), Treatment with a respiratory inhibitor or anoxia also relieved the sugar repression of the rice CIPK15 gene, a main upstream positive regulator of SnRK1A that is critical for Amy3D expression in response to sugar starvation